cwadge/junk-drawer/pipewire_tuning_guide.md

 ### Usage-Specific Tuning

-You may have noticed that `api.alsa.period-size = 128` in my example config for WirePlumber and `default.clock.quantum = 256` don't align.
-You may have also noticed that some other guides will advise you to make these equal, e.g. `api.alsa.period-size = 256` for efficiency.
-They're not wrong; that *is* more efficient.
-If your primary focus in tuning your Linux audio system is for pro audio, video editing, etc. you'll probably want to do exactly that.
-Matching the ALSA period size and the default clock quantum will reduce CPU interrupts, and give you more consistent timings for steady loads.
-But if your loads are *dynamic*, like multitasking on your desktop, listening to music and watching video tutorials at the same time, playing games with crazy amounts of polyphony like *Cyberpunk 2077*, *Red Dead Redemption 2*, *Mount & Blade II: Bannerlord*, etc. this is no longer ideal.
-Having an `api.alsa.period-size` that's lower than your `default.clock.quantum` generates more interrupts, but also handles bursts better and provides better protection against underruns.
-The same goes for the `default.clock.min-quantum`; raising it slightly can help provide more predictable latency for more constant workloads, but it also reduces the granularity, which is worse for dynamic workloads like games.

-So, in general:
+Specific use cases may call for slightly different tunings.
+Experimentation will help you achieve the best possible results for your own needs, but these guidelines may help focus those attentions.

 #### If your system is going to be a professional audio / video workstation

- - Setting your `api.alsa.period-size` and `default.clock.quantum` to a matching value, e.g. `256`, will give you more efficiency and more predictable timings.
+ - Setting your `api.alsa.period-size` and `default.clock.quantum` to a slightly higher matching value, e.g. `512`, will give you more efficiency and more predictable timings.
  - Adjusting your `default.clock.min-quantum` higher, e.g. `64` or `128` may further smooth out average latencies, depending on your rig and your workloads.

 #### If your system is going to be a general purpose, gaming, or multimedia system

- - The `api.alsa.period-size` should be smaller than the `default.clock.quantum` to force finer-grained interrupt polling.
+ - The `api.alsa.period-size` should be equal to or perhaps even smaller than the `default.clock.quantum` to force finer-grained interrupt polling.
+More interrupts are more CPU overhead, but also allow for more precise poll windows.
  - `default.clock.min-quantum` should be really low to absorb more sudden or bursty workloads.
 If your system hiccups with a low min-quantum, try raising it, but it could also be that your kernel is tuned to be too coarse-grained.
 Make sure you're running one with `PREEMPT` or `RT` tuning, e.g.:

 ```
 $ uname -a
-Linux crow 6.16.9-x64v3-xanmod1 #0~20250925.g836ee36 SMP PREEMPT_DYNAMIC Thu Sep 25 15:19:46 UTC x86_64 GNU/Linux
+Linux crow 6.17.3-x64v3-xanmod1 #0~20251016.g8be7ecd SMP PREEMPT_DYNAMIC Thu Oct 16 05:15:01 UTC x86_64 GNU/Linux
 ```
 If you've already checked all the obvious things and you're having issues, try running a dynamic workload (like a heavy video game benchmark with lots of polyphony) while batch-logging from `pw-top`: